 Sinner is a follow-up to her bestselling series about werewolves.
 Has-been rock star Cole St. Clair has recently moved to Los Angeles to film a reality TV show.
 It just so happens to also be the city where his old flame resides.
 Cole struggles to balance being on camera 24/7, his pursuits of Isabel's affection, recording a new album, and the ever-present urge to turn into a wolf.

 This is not a book about werewolves.
 It's a book about relationships, the dangers of addiction, and the power music has to heal us.

 Nora lives in a refurbished farmhouse with her mom.
 She lives a seemingly normal high school life, until she’s stuck with the creepy kid Patch as a lab partner.
-He drives her insane, and science soon becomes her most dreaded subject because it means she has to put up with him for an entire hour.
+He drives her insane, and science soon becomes her most dreaded subject because it means she has to put up with him for an entire hour every school day.
 However, as Nora begins to learn more and more about Patch, her feelings about him change.
 Patch is a fallen angel – he was put on this earth to protect her.
 The closer they get, the more danger Nora seems to be in.
 Can he really do what he was sent here to do, or will he fail to keep Nora safe?